BuWH/ping/README.md

 # ping

+A raycast extension.

-use ping.pe to ping websites, ip addresses, ports.
+Use ping.pe to ping websites, ip addresses, ports.